kiubb02/APRG_FinalPr/README.md

 - algorithms (folder): A folder including both algorithms coded in a python class
 - archive (folder): not needed for execution , includes old code
 - helpers (folder): includes the geometry.py file with helper functions needed for the Algorithms
-- setup (folder): folder holding files needed to setup and build the code accordingly
+- setup (folder): folder holding files needed to set up and build the code accordingly

 ## Run the Application